gabors-data-analysis/gabors-data-analysis.github.io/_pages/errata.md

 ### Chapter 14 Case Study 14.B: a discrepancy in the printed results and the results from the code
 Table 14.3 and the corresponding Figure 14.7 are not right.
 They are okay in relative terms, and do not disturb the storyline, but not the right ones.
 [MORE](/errata-ch14/)

-### Chapter 16 Section 16.5 Partial Dependence Plot: the plot shows average predicted y as opposed to average y
+### Chapter 16 Section 16.5: the Partial Dependence Plot shows average predicted y not average y
-For the diagnostics tool PDP, we sometimes erroneously say that it shows "average y,"  or it is about the "y-x relationship".
+For the diagnostics tool PDP, we sometimes erroneously say that it shows "average y,"  or it is about the "y-x relationship" conditional on other x variables.
 That is not true.
-The PDP shows average predicted y (which we denote as y^), and so it is about the "y^-x relationship".
+The PDP shows average predicted y (which we denote as y^), and so it is about the "y^-x relationship" conditional on other variables.
 This error is also present in Review Box 16.3.
-The detailed description of the procedure (paragraph 4) is fine, and so is Figure 16.3 and its description in the text.
+The detailed description of the procedure (paragraph 4) talks about predicted y correctly (but see the correction of confusing language in minor error 16-02), and Figure 16.3 and its description in the text are fine, too.